The Undergraduate Preparation Program is a specialized course of study delivered at the Kings Education Center on campus.

 On average, students progress by approximately 10–15 points on the TOEFL iBT range each term.
 Fast learners may progress at a quicker rate.
 If you proceed slower than the average rate, you can easily follow an additional term until you achieve the required level.

-In Boston (Pine Manor College) you can start a degree course upon completion of UPP Level 3.
+In Boston (Pine Manor College) and at UW–Fox Valley you can start a degree course upon completion of UPP Level 3.

-In New York (Concordia), New Jersey (Rider) and Los Angeles (Marymount) you can start upon completion of UPP Level 4.
+In New York (Concordia) and Los Angeles (Marymount California University) you can start upon completion of UPP Level 4.

 Level 4 Entry from TOEFL 65/ IELTS 6.0